studiopress/pattern-manager/README.md

  * Save a pattern to a php file in your theme.

 ### Hidden WP core pattern features you can unlock with Pattern Manager:
- * When a user makes a new page, post, auto-show a modal with your patterns, available to be used.
+ * When a user makes a new page or post, auto-show a modal with your patterns, available to be used.
  * Make your pattern available in the block inserter, or choose to hide it from the inserter.
  * Allow users to transform any block into your pattern.